sathomas/jsDataV.is/src/text/ch6/02-svg.md

 }
 ```

 There are couple of noteworthy items in this function.
 First, the statement, `z = +z` converts the Z score from a string to a numeric value for the tests that follow.
-Second, the tests may seem like they're backwards, but that's how we account for the Z score adjustments in the data set.
+Second, remember that because of the Z score adjustments the negative Z scores are actually better than average, while the positive values are below average.

 We can use this function to provide the data for our details table.
 The first step is finding the full data set for the associated `<path>` element.
 To do that we search through the `counties` array looking for a `code` property that matches the `id` attribute of the path.
 Because JavaScript arrays don't have an arbitrary `indexOf()` method, we'll borrow the `some()` method instead.
 That method terminates as soon as it finds a match, so we avoid iterating through the entire array.